 \subsubsection{Concerns about model bias}

 Researchers raised concerns that biases embedded in LLMs might make them unsuitable for qualitative research on populations not well-represented in training data (P6, P7, P8, P10, P12, P16, P18, P19) including non-English-speaking populations (P1, P12, P18, P19).
 Are LLMs \textit{``able to understand data from someone with a particular identity?''} P8 wondered.
-Researchers reported both experiences with and fears of LLMs misinterpreting data from marginalized groups through the mistranscription of important language from that community, or by making judgments that are not faithful to the community.
+Researchers reported both experiences with and fears of LLMs misinterpreting data from marginalized groups through the mistranscription of important language from that community, or by making judgments that are not faithful to the values in that community.
 For example, one participant noted \textit{``AI often falsely identifies queer content as hateful,''} confirming that an LLM's construals of their participant group may be at odds with faithful stewardship of that community's interests.
-Another participant noted ChatGPT gave reductive information about women from different backgrounds experiencing grief when they asked ChatGPT. \textit{``Probably, if you're saying, `what issues do women experience?'
-[ChatGPT is] going to try and give you the most broad, all encompassing answer.
-There's not really any way to be sure that what it's giving you is covering all the ground, which is why I think it's useful for supplement.''} P19 cited concerns over known Western bias as the main reason they do not feel comfortable using LLMs in their work: \textit{``We all know that these models are pre-trained on datasets that are highly Western, mostly completely built from universities and companies that are based in developed places."} On their interest in using LLMs in qualitative research, they continued, \textit{``So for now, no, in the future I don't know, maybe.
+Another participant noted ChatGPT gave reductive information about women from different backgrounds experiencing grief. \textit{``Probably, if you're saying, `what issues do women experience?'
+[ChatGPT is] going to try and give you the most broad, all-encompassing answer.
+There's not really any way to be sure that what it's giving you is covering all the ground.''} P19 cited concerns over known Western bias as the main reason they do not feel comfortable using LLMs in their work: \textit{``We all know that these models are pre-trained on datasets that are highly Western, mostly completely built from universities and companies that are based in developed places."} On their interest in using LLMs in qualitative research, they continued, \textit{``So for now, no, in the future I don't know, maybe.
 We have a long way to go for non-English speaking languages."} Researchers worried that these LLM biases could perpetuate existing power inequalities or harms towards marginalized groups.
-P6 observed, \textit{``The machine is made within these power structures... so inherently it's going to privilege some things over others because that's how the world works,''} a concern also shared by P12.
-Noticing similar properties of LLM training data, P7 said, \textit{``Most of the literature that's accessible is, is the voice of the powerful, right?''} Researchers were attuned to the connection between what data LLMs have access to and what they can faithfully represent, a property creating a potential mismatch between the properties of LLMs and researchers' desire to faithfully analyze and represent their subject populations.
+P6 observed, \textit{``The machine is made within these power structures... so inherently it's going to privilege some things over others because that's how the world works,''} expressing a concern also shared by P12.
+Noticing similar properties of LLM training data, P7 said, \textit{``Most of the literature that's accessible is the voice of the powerful, right?''} Researchers were attuned to the connection between LLM training data and model outputs, and thus using LLMs may not reflect researchers' desire to responsibly analyze specific populations.